Main Article Content

 Abstract

-Recent research has revealed the mental health impacts of climate change, known as climate anxiety.
-Moreover, the spread of information through social media can lead to increased anxiety, including climate change anxiety.
-However, there is limited research on the effect of social media use on climate anxiety.
-This study aimed to examine the influence of social media use toward climate anxiety among emerging adults.
-This study used a cross-sectional design and was collected among men (n = 55) and women (n = 225) emerging adults.
-Participants completed a self-administered questionnaire that consisted of demographic characteristics, Social Media Use Integration scale and Climate Anxiety scale.
-Data were analyzed using moderator analysis technique.
-Results showed that social media use significantly predicted climate anxiety among emerging adults.
-In other words, higher social media use will directly increase climate anxiety.
-However, gender has no significant moderating effect on this relationship.
-These findings provide important theoretical and practical implications for understanding climate anxiety especially in the digital era.
+Several studies have investigated the mental health impacts of climate change, with only a few examining the effect of social media use on climate anxiety.
+The spread of information through social media can exacerbate anxiety, including climate change anxiety.
+Therefore, this study aimed to examine the influence of social media use on climate anxiety among emerging adults.
+A cross-sectional design was used, with data collected from both males (n = 55) and females (n = 225).
+Participants completed a self-administered questionnaire that included demographic characteristics, the Social Media Use Integration Scale, and the Climate Anxiety Scale.
+Data were analyzed using a moderator analysis technique.
+The results showed social media use significantly predicted climate anxiety among emerging adults, confirming that higher social media use could directly increase climate anxiety.
+However, gender had no significant moderating effect on the relationship.
+These results had important theoretical and practical implications for understanding climate anxiety, especially in the digital era.

 Article Details